ads/Metathesis-Export/README.markdown

 Tested up to: 3.0
 Stable tag: trunk

-Migrate your SEO goodness and other meta-data from Thesis to another WordPress theme or plugin.
+Migrate your SEO goodness and other meta-data from one theme or plugin to another WordPress theme or plugin.

 == Description ==

-Easily export the metadata stored in custom fields by the Thesis theme into other formats used by compatible plugins.
-Provides an extensible system for adding additional export targets.
+Easily export the metadata stored by one plugin or theme to another plugin or theme.

+Data Portability is important.
+Data Portability allows you to easily move from one system to another and take your content with you.
+Metathesis allows you to do just that.

+This plugin provides an easily extensible system for registering import and export sources.
+Out of the box it exports the Search Engine Optimized Title, Description, and Keywords data stored by the Thesis Theme a CSV file.
+It also ships with a second adapter to export the Thesis SEO data to the All in One SEO Pack plugin.

+More adapters are planned, and new ones can be written very easily by extending the Metathesis class and registering your adaptor via a WordPress filter provided by Metathesis.
+(Documentation forthcoming).

 == Installation ==